tompave/fun_with_flags/README.md

 end
 ```

 The %-of-time gate is incompatible and mutually exclusive with the %-of-actors gate, and it replaces it when it gets set.
-While there are ways to make them work together, it would needlessly overcomplicate the priority rules.
+While there are ways to make them work together, it would needlessly over complicate the priority rules.

 ### Percentage of Actors Gate